 Part B of the same exhibit illustrates what happens when many workers experience a simultaneous increase in their nonlabor income.
 This could happen for a variety of reasons.
 Perhaps a lasting peace in the Middle East brings down the price of oil (which effectively increases the wealth of oil consumers); perhaps the same lasting peace leads to a reduction in U.S. military expenditures and a consequent reduction in taxes; perhaps (as happened in 1991) Rocky and Bullwinkle are released on videotape, yielding a widespread improvement in standards of living.
 Now the individual supply curve in the right-hand panel shifts back from s to s' as before.
-The new wrinkle is that the shift in supply occurs for every individual, not just one, and therefore, the market supply curve shifts back as well, from s to s' in the left-hand panel.
-The market wage rises from s to s' to the intersection of s' and s'
+The new wrinkle is that the shift in supply occurs for every individual, not just one, and therefore, the market supply curve shifts back as well, from S to S' in the left-hand panel.
+The market wage rises from W to W'.
+The total quantity of labor supplied to the market certainly falls, but a given worker, moving from the intersection of s and d to the intersection of s' and d', can either increase or decrease the quantity he supplies.